sjaroni/sjaroni/README.md

 - 🔭 I’m currently working on Angular 17 projects - be excited 😄
 - Please have a look at my homepage: <a href="https://stefan-jaroni.com">https://stefan-jaroni.com</a>

+- ... also trying to get proficient in other frameworks like React and Vue.js
 - In the past I´ve dabbled with PHP and MySQL

 <!--